Adams Grammar School

 Sport

 Haberdashers' Adams has traditionally been a rugby school, and as such requires all boys play rugby through years seven and eight during the autumn and spring terms.
 Upon entry into year nine, pupils are presented with the option of continuing to play rugby, or switching to field hockey.
 Cricket and athletics are the main sports disciplines undertaken during the shorter summer term.
-In year 11 and the sixth form, boys are often presented with the opportunity to take part in any sport of their choice, provided they can receive permission for such an activity.
-With the exception of those activities not provided by the school, all sporting events, and training therefore takes place at the school's Longford Hall playing fields; for this reason, few visiting sports teams ever see the Main School site.
-Haberdashers' Adams operates a system of games afternoons, a system by which each individual year group is assigned a specific day of the week to attend afternoon physical activity sessions at Longford (for this purpose the sixth Form is combined with year 11).
+In year 11 and the sixth form, boys are presented with a wider range of sporting options.
+With a few exceptions, all sporting events and training takes place at the school's Longford Hall playing fields.
+Haberdashers' Adams operates a system of games afternoons, by which each individual year group is assigned a specific day of the week to attend afternoon physical activity sessions at Longford.

 Old Novaportans